'Commando Basic Training Centre'

-A Training Centre was operating at Inverary, another at Achdalieu Lodge, and the Special Training Centre was operating nearby at Lochailort but this was to be closed.
+STC Lochailort was however scheduled to be closed.
 A need had been seen to centralise all commando training with a Commando Course that everyone would have to pass.
 Thus in December 1941 Achnacarry was re-designated as The Commando Depot, and passed under the authority of the Special Service Brigade.

 Around the drill square hard asphalt now replaced the green lawn of the Castle.
 This square was surrounded by austere Nissen huts with their corrugated iron sides and roofs.
 These were the accommodation huts, each housing between 25 and 40 men, and also used as dining 'halls', washing rooms, and the NAAFI canteen.
 Occasionally these were complimented by Bell tents when additional accomodation was required.
 Achnacarry was now the Commando Basic Training Centre (C.B.T.C.), however we have found references to the old Depot name still being used long after.